GaryJones/genesis-header-nav/README.md

 Then go to your Plugins screen and click __Activate__.

+## Updates

+This plugin supports the [GitHub Updater](https://github.com/afragen/github-updater) plugin, so if you install that, this plugin becomes automatically updateable direct from GitHub.

 ## Usage

 Once activated, head to Appearance -> Menus.
 Create a menu as usual, and assign it to the Header menu location.